CitrineInformatics/gemd-docs/docs/specification/attributes.md

 To tie different Values together, you assign the same identifier to each of the Attributes.
 These identifiers have no meaning outside the context of a particular Object.
 Within a given object, the combination of `cluster` and `template` must be unique.

+If `cluster` is null, this is understood as applying globally to the object and the `template` must be unique to that Attribute.

 > A material's Safety Data Sheet reports [Material Spec](../objects#material-spec) a vapor pressure of 11 kPa at 38 °C and a density of 0.684 g/mL at 25 °C.
 The vapor pressure and the density are stored in 2 Properties with appropriate [Attribute Templates](../attribute-templates) and the temperature values are 2 Conditions.
 The vapor pressure and its temperature are annotated with `cluster = "Pvap"` and the viscosity and its temperature are annotated with `cluster = "Visc"`

+> A barometer reading is taken at the start of an experiment and assumed to apply over the course of the entire experiment and thus `cluster = null`.

 > A reactor vessel has a stirrer and temperature control, and the speed and temperature are each recorded independently with time (100 and 500 points each, respectively).
 > Using `Reaction Time`, `Vessel Temperature` and `Stirring Speed` [Attribute Templates](../attribute-templates) and `cluster` values for each row of the recorded values (e.g., `temp_001`, `speed_097`), you create 600 different `cluster` values assigned to 1200 different Conditions.